ashleychontos/pySYD/docs/library/index.rst

    output

-TL;DR
-#####
+TL ; DR
+#######

-The original target audience was for non-expert users and therefore, ``pySYD`` was initially developed to be a strictly command-line, end-to-end (i.e. hands-off) tool.
+The original target audience was for non-expert users and therefore, ``pySYD`` was initially developed to be as hands-off as possible and ran as a strictly command-line tool.
 However, we have been actively developing other channels and compatibilities so more folks are able to utilize the software.